leonreeh/E-Bike-ECU/README.md

 5. **Stratify Labs** Motor Control using PWM and PID.
 6. **VESC-Project**  Hardware reference and inspiration.

-Special thanks to all contributors and the open-source community for their invaluable resources.
+Special thanks to all contributors and the open-source community for their invaluable resources and Guidance.